ShimitsuTheLotus/Tagme_/Diary.md

 - AutoWrapPanel can now work properly when deleted item isat the first row.
 - In the novel Journey to The West, Sun Wukong underwent 81 trials and tribulations.
 But while building Tagme_, I'll suffer 8,100 of that.
 - **Things became strange after I added motion.
 The control won't work properly, so I removed that.**

+## September
+### Sept.
+28 2024
+- Continuesly working on that control made me lazy, I'll pause working on this program and work on UI, the UI might be used on this app.